Cost of Living and Finance

 - Late payment: Students may have their student enrolment status suspended by the University if they do not pay the fees and charges in full by the payment due date.
 A late payment charge may also be imposed on the outstanding balance.

-How and When Will I Receive My Entrance Scholarship?
+How Will I Receive My Entrance Scholarship?

 - Balance: The remaining balance of the scholarship grant, if available, will be transferred to your bank account or by cash cheque (on request).